Henry Cejudo Cements His Greatness with 32-Second Win over TJ Dillashaw

 Henry Cejudo knocks out TJ Dillashaw in 32 seconds, the fastest finish ever in a UFC flyweight title fight and tied for the fifth-fastest KO/TKO in a title fight in UFC history.
 It is Dillashaw's first first-round loss since December 3, 2011 against John Dodson. https://t.co/Sys7veAzzb

-Part of this Cejudo narrative is easy and familiar: fighter proves doubters wrong, never stopped believing in himself, etc. And hey, that certainly applies here.
-But there's more to the story for Cejudo, an Olympic gold medal wrestler who has struggled to distinguish himself in pro MMA despite his prodigous talent.
+Part of this Cejudo narrative is easy and familiar: fighter proves doubters wrong, never stopped believing in himself, etc. And hey, that applies here.
+But there's more to the story for Cejudo, an Olympic gold medal wrestler who has struggled to distinguish himself in pro MMA despite his prodigious talent.

 It stood to reason that Cejudo would cede the advantage to Dillashaw on the feet.
 Dillashaw attacks with all points and from brilliant angles, and he doesn't fade as the fight goes on, as evidenced by the three knockouts he's notched in the fourth or fifth rounds.

-Cejudo is no marksman but the guy can crack, and an early right hand dropped Dillashaw like a bag of flour.
+Cejudo is no marksman, but the guy can crack, and this was the best his boxing has ever looked.
+An early right hand landed flush and dropped Dillashaw like a bag of flour.
 Dillashaw regained his feet but ate a big left for his troubles.
 Cejudo swarmed and rained punches, and the referee waved it off.

-Dillashaw later protested the stoppage, saying he wasn't that hurt, but that's boilerplate at this point.
-His level of defense and his marked-up face confirmed that the stoppage was at the very least not unreasonable, especially if protecting fighters is the goal, which it is.
+Dillashaw later protested the stoppage, telling ESPN's Brett Okamoto he wasn't that hurt, but that's boilerplate.
+His level of defense and his marked-up face confirmed that the stoppage was, at the very least, not unreasonable—especially if protecting fighters is the goal, which it is.

-In his post-victory speech, Cejudo called on UFC president Dana White, who has been letting UFC flyweights twist in the wind lately over the future of the division.
+In his post-victory speech, Cejudo called out UFC President Dana White, who has been letting UFC flyweights twist in the wind lately over the future of the division.

 "Uncle Dana, where are you?"
 Cejudo said on the mic, held by broadcaster Jon Anik.
 "Where you hiding now?
 I came here, guys, this victory, I said before, was much bigger than me.
 This was for the flyweights."

-No one here on the outside knows what the UFC will do or why, but Cejudo certainly strengthened his case with this win.
+No one on the outside knows what the UFC will do or why, but Cejudo strengthened his case with this win.
 The knock on Johnson, fairly or not, was that despite his greatness he was not an exciting, marketable champion.
-Coming into Saturday there was evidence Cejudo was even worse in those departments.
+Coming into Saturday, there was evidence Cejudo was even worse in those departments.

 Cejudo's highest-profile win before this was the defeat of Johnson, an extended stalemate that plenty of folks believed should have gone the other way.
-It was the third split decision of Cejudo's 10-fight UFC career (this knockout was his second UFC stoppage win).
+It was the third split decision of Cejudo's 10-fight UFC career (Saturday's knockout was his second UFC stoppage win).

 It's more than just the Boring Wrestler Syndrome at work here.
 Cejudo has had difficulty making weight.
 He lost to Joseph Benavidez essentially because of low blows.

-And for all his talent and apparent friendliness, at times he just seemed...odd.
+And for all his talent and apparent friendliness, at times he just seemed odd.
 Maybe "overengineered" is the better word.
-His smarminess got under the skin of Benavidez while the two were coaches on The Ultimate Fighter, and Benavidez doesn't exactly have the reputation of a hothead.
-Then, of course, there was that bizarre melodrama during this fight week when Cejudo pulled a large fake snake out of a bag and whipped its head against the stage, all while wearing a gold jacket and a gold medal.
-Yes, he wears his gold medal to events and so forth, just in case there were people who didn't know he was a gold medalist.
+His smarminess got under the skin of Benavidez while the two were coaches on The Ultimate Fighter, and Benavidez doesn't exactly have a reputation as a hothead.

+Then there was that bizarre melodrama during this fight week, when Cejudo pulled a large fake snake out of a bag and whipped its head against the stage, all while wearing a gold jacket and a gold medal.
 The scene went viral for all the wrong reasons.
 Had Cejudo lost on Saturday, he would have been Fake Snake Guy for the foreseeable future.

 Watch 🏆 Cejudo vs Dillashaw 🏆 live on BT Sport @btsportufc